 At what hotels can you redeem IHG credit card free night awards?

-Here’s something that has been greatly improved about free night certificates issued with the IHG Premier Card and IHG Premier Business Card.
-While the certificates are valid at properties costing up to 40,000 points per night, the great news is that you can now supplement free night certificates with points in order to redeem at more expensive properties.
+The IHG Premier Card and IHG Premier Business Card free night certificates are valid at properties costing up to 40,000 IHG points per night.
+However, you can supplement these certificates with points in order to redeem at more expensive properties.

-Note that a vast majority of IHG properties are bookable for 40,000 points per night or less, though admittedly many of the luxury properties around the globe cost more.
-So it’s now much easier to redeem for stays at those properties.
+Note that a majority of IHG properties are bookable for 40,000 points per night or less, though admittedly many of the luxury properties around the globe cost more.
+So it’s nice to be able to redeem for stays at those properties with these certificates.

 Even with the 40,000 point per night cap and without a supplement, I’ve been able to redeem at some fantastic hotels, ranging from the InterContinental Beirut, to the InterContinental Ljubljana, to the InterContinental Johannesburg, to the Kimpton Miami.
 All of these properties would have cost $200-350 per night if paying cash.